 Nathan: It says, "Start-up app idea—wake up to a selection of daily memes + alarm clock."

 A meme alarm clock?
 Please, tell me more.

 I feel like everyone loves a good meme.
 I must have thought, What's a better way to wake up in the morning?
-Instead of pressing the snooze button there is another way to start your day.
+Instead of pressing the snooze button, there is another way to start your day.
 Maybe just spice it up a little with a smile on your face?

 Why do you think it's important to write things down when you're a bit fucked?

-Who knows what I'm going to remember when I wake up when I've been drinking so you have to write that shit down.
+Who knows what I'm going to remember when I wake up when I've been drinking, so you have to write that shit down.

-So what's your phone note saying Tom?
+So what does your phone note say, Tom?